-As far as employment prospects are concerned, Chemistry is a 'heavyweight' subject, essential for many scientific careers and highly regarded for non-vocational jobs.
+As far as employment prospects are concerned, Chemistry is a 'heavyweight' subject, essential for many scientific careers and highly regarded for nonvocational jobs.
 It has obvious relevance for medicine and veterinary science, as well as jobs in businesses involved in drugs and medicine manufacture, agriculture, brewing, food, biotechnology and forensic science - to name just a few.
 Any student qualified in Chemistry will automatically be regarded as someone who is numerate, well organised, self-motivated and intellectually adept - useful qualities to bring to any job.

-For Triple Science students, GCSE grade 7 in Chemistry and 6 in Maths.
-7-7 for Combined Science students and 6 in Maths
+GCSE grade 7 in Chemistry and 6 in Maths.
+7-7 for Combined Science students and 6 in Maths Exam board